Neonatal withdrawal: Diagnosis

 According to the 2020 guidelines from the American Academy of Pediatrics (referred to as the AAP 2020 Guidelines), diagnosis of NAS is determined through clinical assessment, neonatal testing, as well as diagnosis by exclusion to make sure that there are no other potential causes for the neonatal symptoms.
-Additional to assessing the neonate, full evaluation of the social and medical history of the mother must also be done.
+In addition to assessing the newborn, clinicians must also conduct a full evaluation of the social and medical history of the mother.

 Clinical assessment as described by the AAP 2020 Guidelines mainly consists of performing a standardized assessment to measure both the presence and severity of withdrawal symptoms being presented by the neonate at risk of NAS.
 The main scoring system associated with this standardized assessment is the modified Finnegan score, also known as the Modified Finnegan Neonatal Abstinence Score.
-The scoring system assesses the neonate and observes the severity of the following characteristics: crying; sleeping; moro reflex; tremor; increased muscle tone; excoriations of chin, knees, elbows, toes, and/or nose; myoclonic jerks; generalized convulsions; sweating; hypothermia; and many others.
+The scoring system assesses the neonate and observes the severity of the following characteristics: crying; sleeping; moro reflex; tremor; increased muscle tone; excoriations of chin, knees, elbows, toes, and nose; myoclonic jerks; generalized convulsions; sweating; hypothermia; and many others.
 This same assessment can be used in assessing the response that the neonate is having to the chosen treatment.

 According to the AAP 2020 Guidelines, neonatal testing refers to laboratory testing of the infant's urine, meconium, and umbilical cord tissue.
 Although these tests are recommended per guidelines, there are several considerations to understand when performing these tests.
 With urine toxicology tests, samples must be collected immediately after birth since these tests only capture a short window of substance exposure due to the rapid metabolism and elimination of most drugs of concern.
 Although meconium and umbilical cord tissue testing provides a larger window of observation for substance exposure, it is not recommended if the mother is already receiving treatment for opioid use disorder (OUD) with frequent toxicology testing since this will not provide any additional information.